timkg/test-comparison/README.md

 ## test/node-assert
 Only using node's plain assert module.
 No setup, no watcher, no runner, no config, no reporter.

-### Approach
-Include everything you need in a file and act upon your production code.
+- **Approach:** Include everything you need in a file and act upon your production code.
 Make assertions using [node's assert module](http://nodejs.org/api/assert.html).

-### What do we get
-A failed assertion will throw an AssertionError and thus kill the node process.
+- **What do we get:** A failed assertion will throw an AssertionError and thus kill the node process.
 The callstack is logged to the console.

-### Thoughts
-The total lack of positive feedback when all assertions pass is troubling.
+- **Thoughts:** The total lack of positive feedback when all assertions pass is troubling.
 The test file quickly degrades into a total mess.
 Constantly switching to the terminal to run "node test.js" is distracting.